ek-ok/GA/ml_notes/inear_regression.md

 > How is it customizable?

-Regularization: the w parameter represents either the sum (L1) or the squared sum (L2) of the coefficients, while the hyperparameter (`alpha` in sklearn) adjusts the size of that weight
+- Regularization: the w parameter represents either the sum (L1) or the squared sum (L2) of the coefficients
+- Hyperparameter (`alpha` in sklearn) adjusts the size of that weight